roannelafuente/WAT-Data-Automation/README.md

 ## 📌 Disclaimer
 This project is a portfolio demonstration built entirely with synthetic/dummy data.
-All file names, headers, workbook structures, and examples are generic and not connected to any proprietary intellectual property.
+While the workbook structure and formatting are inspired by typical engineering workflows, all headers, values, and examples have been replaced with generic placeholders.
+No proprietary intellectual property, client data, or company-specific conventions are included.
 Its sole purpose is to showcase automation techniques, reproducible workflows, and technical skills in Python, Tkinter, OpenPyXL, Matplotlib, and NumPy.

 ---